 Specs: Summit Elevation: 4120′; Base Elevation: 2460′.
 5 Lifts: 1 quad, 2 doubles, 2 t-bars.
 Uphill Capacity: 4200/hr.
 Terrain Mix: 32-34-34.
 Longest Run: 16,368′.
 Season: usually mid December to April.
 Annual Snowfall: 186″.
 Snowmaking: 85%.

-The SKInny: OPERATIONAL STATUS UNCERTAIN.
-Saddleback didn’t open in 2015, and it’s unknown if it will run this year.
+The SKInny: OPERATIONAL STATUS UNCERTAIN — CURRENTLY CLOSED Saddleback didn’t open 2015-2018, and it’s not going to open this year.
 Big mountain, steep narrow trails for experts, no liftlines.
 It’s a distant third in popularity behind Sugarloaf and Sunday River, simply because it doesn’t have nearly as much skiable acreage or a lot of clocktower village claptrap.
 For purists, it should be first choice.
 Hotshots have their work cut out for them; wanderers are better off at Sunday River.
 For the rest of us, the big mountain vertical and the appallingly short liftlines (on weekdays) are tough to pass up.
 Note that the upper, main ridge at Saddleback is mostly for pedal-to-the-metal experts and is presently only serviced by a platter pull.
 The rest of the place is suited to average skiers: Pure classic New England skiing with plenty of variety.
 The short section below the lodge is dreadfully flat; do it once and unless you’re a novice, you won’t be anxious to do it again.
 This is a big, big ski mountain.
 Whatever the future might bring, Saddleback is a terrific ski area, not to be missed.
 Long drive for 99.9% of the skiing public.

 Signature Trail: Muleskinner.

 Shawnee Peak, Bridgton • 225 skiable acres on 1300′ vertical.